How Much Does a Home Appraisal Cost in Florida?

 A home appraisal is a professional opinion of home value, determined by a licensed and independent appraiser.
 A home appraisal can reassure buyers (and their lenders) that an asking price is appropriate for the property.
 For sellers, an appraisal serves as a valuable guide to setting that price and entering the market with a solid sense of a property’s worth.

-A seasoned real estate agent bases an asking price on a home’s features but also on how well it stacks up against comparable properties, or comps.
+A seasoned real estate agent bases an asking price on a home’s features, as well as how well it stacks up against comparable properties, or comps.
 A home appraisal goes a little deeper than comps, taking exact measurements and making detailed observations about the home’s features, such as finished square footage, adds Patricia Pringle, an appraiser of over 25 years who runs Pringle Appraisal Services in Largo.

 Although most of Pringle’s clients are banks, she also conducts appraisals for any individuals who need a home’s value for legal reasons, such as people going through a divorce, filing for bankruptcy, or settling an estate.